EyalSchiff/Final-Project/README.md

 The time it takes for a cell's voltage to drop below a readable threshold is the **Data Retention Time (DRT)**.

 ### The "Refresh Penalty"
 Due to manufacturing process variations (such as Random Dopant Fluctuation), the DRT is not uniform across the memory array.
-While most cells can hold data for a long time, a statistical "tail" of weak cells loses charge very quickly (e.g., a worst-case DRT of 1.4µs).
+While most cells can hold data for a long time, a statistical "tail" of weak cells loses charge very quickly .
 To guarantee 100% data integrity, the *entire* memory macro must be continuously refreshed at a frequency dictated solely by these few weakest cells.
 This creates a massive "Refresh Penalty," leading to severe static power consumption and reduced memory bandwidth.

 ---